 by Therese Brøndsted, M.Sc.

-If you have only started exploring coffee – the way to improve your tasting skills is to make comparisons.
-Start with having two different coffees at once and then taste back and forth.
-Here everybody can taste the difference.
+First stemp to improve your tasting skills is to make comparisons.
+Start with having two different coffees at the same time – and then taste back and forth.
+This makes the differences stand out.
+And here everybody can taste the difference.

 Then ask yourself questions: